-A Level 2021
+A Level 2022

-- Value added +0.33
+- Value added -0.17 (provisional)

+- Percentage passes at A/A 30%

-- Percentage passes at A\/A 41.2%
+- Percentage passes at A/B 60%

-- Percentage passes at A\/B 64%
+- Percentage passes at A/C 82%

-An increase in results with an increasing overall progress score and the vast majority of subjects showing positive scores.
-65% of the cohort went to university, with 43% going to a Russell group.
+An increase in results in every band compared to 2019 which was the last national examinations year with a satisfactory overall progress score and the vast majority of subjects showing positive scores.
+All students were placed on a progression route.